bogdannbv/vpn-ppp-router/README.md

 ```

 ## Trying it out
-If everything went well, after reconnecting/connecting to your VPN all the traffic to the IPs or IP ranges configured in your `ip.config` \
+If everything went well, after reconnecting/connecting to your VPN all the traffic to the IP ranges configured in `ip.config`
-should be going through your `PPP` interface.
+should be routed through your `PPP` interface.

 To test if the routes were added correctly you can run the following command:
 ```shell